ElektraInitiative/PermaplanT/doc/backend/07adding_fields_to_entities.md

-# Steps to add a field to a model
+# Steps to add a Field to Entities

 1. Create a migration
    `cd backend && diesel migration generate my_new_migration`